iriiiina/scripts/README.md

     ./get-errors-to-file.sh [path_to_log_file]
 Reads given log file and prints errors (or whatever is given to regular expression) to separate file.

+## get-top-colleague-from-jira.py
+    python get-top-colleague-from-jira.py
+Get top rating of colleagues with whom user worked for the part N days (username, N days and top number are input parameters).
+Useful for situations when mentor wants to get feedback about some user and wants to find out with whom user worked most of all.

 ## nortal-logo.sh
     ./nortal-logo.sh
 Prints picture of Nortal logo.
 See blog post about it: [Bash Scripts for Working With Documentation](http://ivanova-irina.blogspot.com.ee/2015/09/bash-scripts-for-working-with.html)